Hives treatment available online today

 How to treat hives

-If you have hives, the first step to getting treatment is to receive a diagnosis.
-In most cases, your doctor will be able to diagnose hives from a physical exam.
-If you schedule an online appointment, your doctor can diagnose hives through a video consultation.
+If you have hives, the first step to getting treatment is to receive an accurate diagnosis.
+In most cases, your doctor will be able to diagnose hives from a thorough history and physical exam.
+If you schedule an online appointment, your doctor can diagnose hives through video consultation, and if you upload pictures of your rash through the app prior to your appointment, this makes it even easier to get an accurate diagnosis

-Your doctor may perform blood tests or skin tests to determine the cause of your hives, especially if they're related to an allergy.
+Your doctor may recommend blood tests to determine the cause of your hives, especially if the cause of the hives is unclear.

 If you're experiencing a mild skin reaction, your doctor may recommend:

-Taking over-the-counter antihistamine medications, such as diphenhydramine or cetirizine
+• Taking over-the-counter antihistamine medications, such as oral or topical diphenhydramine (Benadryl), fexofenadine (Allegra), or cetirizine (Zyrtec).

-Taking a lukewarm bath with colloidal oatmeal or baking soda
+• Taking a lukewarm bath with colloidal oatmeal, also known as over the counter oatmeal bath powder, or baking soda

 Hives medications